Overview of the CareerNet Program

 - In possession of a degree / diploma / certificate and have received some or all their education and/or work experience from outside of Canada.

-The first intake of the CareerNet Program session is scheduled to begin on Tuesday November 3, 2020 and we are now accepting completed application forms.
+The next intake of the CareerNet Program session is scheduled to begin on Monday, January 11, 2021 - Apply now!.

 Once an application form is received, an information video will be sent to all applicants for viewing prior to booking one-to-one meetings with the Program Coordinators.